kak2z7702/converse/README.md

 `php artisan queue:work`

 Note that once the `queue:work` command has started, it will continue to run until it is manually stopped or you close your terminal.

+Also make sure your mail configurations are set properly to send emails.

 ## Re-installation